nightconcept/boba-site/project/boba-learn.md

 ## Chapter 5: Making Decisions: if/else Expressions

 In Boba, conditional logic is used not only to control which code runs (as a statement), but also to evaluate to a value (as an expression).
-This makes if/else a powerful tool for both program flow and variable assignment.
+This makes `if/else` a powerful tool for both program flow and variable assignment.
+This allows developers to write more declarative code, often eliminating the need for temporary mutable variables, leading to safer and more concise logic.

 ## The `if` Statement